The Garbage Pail Kids Movie: Production

+Originally the film was conceived as a horror movie.
+Which was pitched by the final film’s design supervisor, John Carl Buechler.
+It’s not known how far this version went in development.

+The earliest known script of the film was the revised second draft written by Melinda Palmer and Rod Amateau, on February 27th, 1987.
+At this point the movie was intended as a family film.

 In April 1987, it was announced that Atlantic Entertainment Group had acquired the license for the Garbage Pail Kids from Topps to be adapted as a feature film.
 The trading-card series had been a great success, selling more than a billion cards and launching themed merchandise.
 John Astin tried to convince his son, Mackenzie, to not star in the film as he felt it would be a bad idea.
 Shooting began in April of that year and was completed by June, with the quick turnaround time credited to the film's use of the Ediflex electronic editing system, which had been more commonly utilized for television shows and allowed the production to operate with a smaller crew and almost no film-lab services.

+Release

+The Garbage Pail Kids Movie was theatrically released on August 21, 1987.

 Reception and legacy

 The film's depiction of the Garbage Pail Kids in costumes received criticism.

-The film holds a 0% approval rating and an average score of 2.2/10 on Rotten Tomatoes, based on 16 reviews.
-Metacritic gives the film a score of 1 out of 100, the lowest on the website tied with nine other movies, based on reviews from seven critics, indicating "overwhelming dislike."
-Juan Carlos Coto, writing for the Fort Lauderdale Sun-Sentinel, called the film "one of the worst ever made."
+The film holds a 0% approval rating and an average score of 2.1/10 on Rotten Tomatoes, based on 16 reviews.
+Metacritic gives the film a score of 1 out of 100, the lowest on the website tied with nine other movies, based on reviews from seven critics, indicating "overwhelming dislike".
+Juan Carlos Coto, writing for the Fort Lauderdale Sun-Sentinel, called the film "one of the worst ever made".

 Caryn James of The New York Times called the film "too repulsive for children or adults of any age", while Akron Beacon Journal film critic Bill O'Connor criticized the costumes in the film as well as its message, writing that it merely pays "lip service" to the message that "our insistence on physical beauty, and a narrowly defined 'beauty' at that, limits our understanding, cuts us off from real human beauty."

-Internet personality Doug Walker, best known for the series The Nostalgia Critic, stated in a 2012 video that it was not only the worst film he had ever reviewed as the Nostalgia Critic, but the worst movie he had ever seen overall, deeming that the film undermined its own message; he further thanked his mother from forbidding him from seeing it as a child.
+Internet personality Doug Walker, best known for the series Nostalgia Critic, stated in a 2012 video that it was not only the worst film he had ever reviewed for Nostalgia Critic, but the worst movie he had ever seen overall, deeming that the film undermined its own message; he further thanked his mother from forbidding him from seeing it as a child.
 In 2025, Walker released an updated list of the worst films he had reviewed, with The Garbage Pail Kids Movie once again taking the top spot.

-Atlantic Releasing Corporation’s head of marketing, Martin Rabinovich, attributed the negative reviews and poor box-office performance to marketing difficulties, saying that while the film was targeted toward children, it was not necessarily a family film.
+Atlantic Releasing Corporation's head of marketing, Martin Rabinovich, attributed the negative reviews and poor box-office performance to marketing difficulties, saying that while the film was targeted toward children, it was not necessarily a family film.